tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Prepare for the lesson by running the code examples and reviewing the lectures before class.
 This lesson will be using **Panel**; a library included in the PyViz package.
 Make sure Panel has been installed and is ready for use.
 Consult the [PyViz Installation Guide](../Supplemental/PyVizInstallationGuide.md) for help with installation.

 * Throughout the lesson, emphasize the importance of dashboards to FinTech.
-Dashboards offer FinTech a new platform for information and data visualization.
-Dashboards allow finance professionals to monitor and visualize data trends and changes over time.
+Dashboards offer FinTech a new platform for information and data visualization, and allow finance professionals to monitor and visualize data trends and changes over time.
 For example, dashboards are used by investment bankers to track and monitor stocks and trades.
 They also enable banking consumers to understand and consume their financial data more efficiently.
 Moreover, dashboards allow account owners a visual of their spending habits (i.e., bills, groceries, entertainment, shopping, etc.).

-Be mindful of your machine's resource consumption while running the dashboards.
+* Be mindful of your machine's resource consumption while running the dashboards.
 Because the server used to host Panel dashboards as web apps are spun up locally, your machine will have to execute the code and host the web app.

-* Be mindful of the class pacing; the pace should feel urgent, but not rushed.
+* Watch the class pacing; it should feel urgent, but not rushed.
+Stick to the Time Tracker as closely as possible.
 Check for understanding regularly, and circulate the classroom with the TAs during activities to offer your assistance.
-Stick to the Time Tracker as closely as possible.
 Encourage students in need of support to attend office hours.

-* Encourage students to work in pairs or groups on in-class activities to help facilitate discussions as well as troubleshooting.
+* Encourage students to work in pairs or groups for in-class activities to help facilitate discussions as well as troubleshoot.
 Collaborative exercises such as student-led activity reviews and discussions are built into this lesson.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).